svakam/leetcodeDSA/README.md

   Append a 0.
 If the number ends in 0, it can be divided by 2.
 Take the substring from the beginning up to the end excluding the last digit.
   Do a check at the beginning for leading 0s and remove them from the binary.
 - Time and efficiency
-  - Time: O(time taken by contains() method of String object).
+  - Time: O(n).
 If the string still contains a "1", the while block will execute.
+[String.contains() time complexity](https://stackoverflow.com/questions/4089558/what-is-the-big-o-of-string-contains-in-java) varies on how it's implemented, and O(n) is an upper bound, which is orthogonal to best/average/worst case.
   - Space: O(1).

 ## Medium